thanhtantran/SmolVLM2-2B-NPU/README.md

 The NewTokens (2048) and ContextLength (4096) are optional and can be omitted.

 ### Using the app.
-Using the application is simple.
-Once you provide the image and the models, you can ask everything you want.<br>
-Remember, we are on a bare Rock5C, so don't expect the same quality answers as ChatGPT can provide.<br>
-On the other hand, when you see the examples below, the app performs amazingly well.<br><br>
 If you want to talk about the picture, you need to include the token `<image>` in your prompt once.<br>
 The app remembers the dialogue until you give the token `<clear>`.<br>
 With `<exit>`, you leave the application.